IgniteUI/indigo-design-docfx/en/components/grid-editing.md

 ## Row Editing

-The Grid Row Editing happens one row at a time and is configured via the Body Cells that belong to the edited row by setting their `Grid Feature` override to `Cell Feature/Row Editing`.
-This will introduce a second override `Editing State` allowing you to specify the cell in focus by setting it to `Focus Cell`, bear in mind that you should set all other cells on this row to `Rest Cell`.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
+The Grid Row Editing happens one row at a time and is configured via the Body Cells that belong to the edited row by setting their `Grid Feature` to `Cell Feature/Row Editing`.
+In Sketch, we introduce a second override `Editing State` allowing you to specify the cell in focus by setting it to `Focus Cell`, bear in mind that you should set all other cells on this row to `Rest Cell`.
+In Adobe XD both the above are available as `Component States` on the `Grid Feature` layer.

 <img class="responsive-img" src="../images/grid_row_edit.png" srcset="../images/grid_row_edit@2x.png 2x" />